fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 There are some differences with the code for the SQLAlchemy tutorial.

 We don't pass a `db` attribute around.
-Instead we use the models directly.
+Instead, we use the models directly.
 This is because the `db` object is a global object, that includes all the connection logic.
 That's why we had to do all the `contextvars` updates above.

 Aso, when returning several objects, like in `get_users`, we directly call `list`, like in: